sascha432/ArduinoFlashStringGenerator/README.md

 For example: This_is_my_text = "This is my text"

-After running the tool, it creates an entry in the JSON database where it can be changed and adds a copy to FlashStringGeneratorAuto.auto

-Strings that are not being used anymore are removed from the source and declaration, but kept in `FlashStringGeneratorAuto.json`
+Once the project is compiled with spgm_build enabled, the `auto` version is added to the JSON database and can be edited there.

 ### Internationalization and localization

 Besides the "default" translation, it is possible to define different languages.
 Macros that support translations are `FSPGM`, `SPGM` and `AUTO_STRING_DEF`.

-There is no restriction for the language name except it must be a valid C variable name.
+There is no restriction for the language name except that it must be a valid C variable name.
 Multiple lanuages can be concatenated with `;`.

 For example: